hkchengrex/STCN/README.md

 For DAVIS interactive, we changed the propagation module of [MiVOS](https://github.com/hkchengrex/MiVOS) from STM to STCN.
 See [this link](https://github.com/hkchengrex/MiVOS/tree/MiVOS-STCN) for details.

-## Try your own data
+## Try on your own data (Interactive GUI available)

 If you (somehow) have the first-frame segmentation (or more generally, segmentation of each object when they first appear), you can use `eval_generic.py`.
 Check the top of that file for instructions.

-If you just want to play with it interactively, I highly recommend [our extension to MiVOS](https://github.com/hkchengrex/MiVOS/tree/MiVOS-STCN) with love -- it comes with an interactive GUI, and is highly efficient/effective.
+If you just want to play with it interactively, I highly recommend [our extension to MiVOS](https://github.com/hkchengrex/MiVOS/tree/MiVOS-STCN) :yellow_heart: -- it comes with an interactive GUI, and is highly efficient/effective.

 ## Reproducing the results